ARRGGHHH I’m Psionic

 1. Long range attacks reduce the attacker’s effective psionic strength by 25 for purposes of the table

 5. Psionic attacks at short range reduce each creature’s defense strength by the defense cost (see Appendix A).
 Psionic attacks at medium and long range reduce that damage by 20% (see Appendix B).
-If the attack was long range, and originally in the 1-25 point range, damage is instead reduced by 50%.
-Any damage beyond that required to bring the defense to 0 is applied to hit points.
+If the attack was long range, and originally in the 1-25 point range for psionic strength, damage is reduced by 50% instead of 20%.
+Any results beyond that required to bring the defense strength to 0 is applied to hit points.

 6. Reduce each creature’s attack strength by the cost of their attack, taking into account any increased cost for increasing the range.